getzola/zola/docs/content/documentation/getting-started/configuration.md

 # For overriding the default output directory `public`, set it to another value (e.g.: "docs")
 output_dir = "public"

+# Whether hidden files and folders in the output directory are preserved when building the site.
+preserve_hidden_files = false

 # When set to "true", the Sass files in the `sass` directory in the site root are compiled.
 # Sass files in theme directories are always compiled.
 compile_sass = false